 Every item is peer-reviewed, evidence-aligned, and ready to use at the point of care.
 The package is designed to reduce your back pain appointment time without reducing clinical rigour.

-14 citations · Claim-to-evidence map · PubMed indexedThe evidence for movement-first assessment in non-specific LBP is substantial.
-These are the findings your patients are presenting with — and why imaging often creates more clinical complexity than it resolves.
+14 citations · Claim-to-evidence map · PubMed indexedThese are the findings your patients are presenting with — regardless of their primary complaint — and why imaging often creates more clinical complexity than it resolves.

 "Imaging labels — degeneration, herniation — increase fear, reduce movement, and slow recovery in patients who have no structural pathology requiring intervention."